wazo-platform/wazo-doc/source/upgrade/upgrade.rst

    0     0 DROP       udp  --  *      *       0.0.0.0/0            0.0.0.0/0           udp dpt:5060

-Then your XiVO will not be able to register any SIP phones.
+Then your Wazo will not be able to register any SIP phones.
 In this case, you must delete the DROP rules with the following command::

    iptables -D INPUT -p udp --dport 5060 -j DROP